 What about an app that could analyze the user’s whole education and career history, interests, and even their successes and failures, and suggest what steps they should take to advance or — in case that’s what the user is looking for — advise on new career paths they could embrace.

 Imagine someone is completely burned out and feels like they don’t want to continue in their current profession, but they struggle to determine what else they could do.
 There are so many people facing this problem.
-Lost, worried they’re wasting their time on something that doesn’t satisfy them, or feeling like they don’t have the opportunity to reach their full potential.
-In most cases, they are well aware of their skills, what they like, and what interests them; they also know what tasks come smoothly for them and which are just a source of frustration — but they don’t know what to do with that knowledge of themselves.
-Or, more precisely, what all those skills, interests, and preferences could be suitable for.
+In most cases, they are well aware of their skills and interests; they also know what tasks come smoothly for them and which are just a source of frustration — but they don’t know what all those skills, interests, and preferences could be suitable for.
 So they need some guidance.

 Such an app could provide this much-needed guidance, suggest what professions might be aligned with one’s skills and interests, and even brainstorm those options with the user.
 And once there’s some conclusion on what might be the best direction, the app could advise the user on what courses they should take, what they should learn, and what skills they should polish to succeed on their new career path.